GuanceCloud/guance-docs/docs/en/management/account-management.md

 - No operation login session retention time: the supporting setting range is from 30 to 1440 minutes, and the default is 30 minutes;
 - Maximum hold time of login session: the supporting setting range is from 0 to 7 days, where 0 means never timeout, and the default is 7 days.

 SSO login account uses SSO configured login retention time by default.
-For more details, refer to the documentation [SSO setting login session retention time](../management/sso/index.md#login-hold-time).
+For more details, refer to the documentation [SSO Setting Login Session Retention Time](../management/sso/index.md#login-hold-time).

 ![](img/6.mfa_2.1.png)

----
+### Time Zone

+Time zone in Guance is `(UTC+08: 00) Beijing` by default.
+You can modify it according to your current time zone.
+After modification, all time displays in the platform will be affected.
+Please be careful.

+> You can also quickly modify the time zone according to time widget provided by Guance.

+Note: If you select **Follow Browser Time** when modifying the time zone, it means that the time zone display of Guance can be automatically adjusted.